Blog/Policy & Research/News/Immigration/Legal Avenues

 NAFSA

-California, New York, Massachusetts, and Texas are home to the largest numbers of international students overall.
-Those three states also boast some of the top receiving schools for international students, along with states like Illinois, Arizona, and Indiana.
+California, New York, Texas, and Massachusetts are home to the largest numbers of international students overall.
+Those states also boast some of the top receiving schools for international students, along with states like Illinois, Arizona, Indiana, and Michigan.

 International students typically pay full tuition rates, providing valuable revenue that subsidizes the cost of attendance for domestic students.
-In 2015, international students contributed $9 billion to public universities, 28% of total their total revenue.
+A 2015 study found that international students contributed $9 billion to public universities, 28% of their overall total revenue.
+In turn, these contributions allow schools to increase domestic student enrollment.
+Universities are also able to support bigger and better graduate programs and research efforts as foreign-born individuals not only enroll in the programs but also serve as faculty and postdoctorate researchers, particularly in science and engineering fields.

-And when international graduates stay in the U.S. long-term and work, they create jobs and raise wages for U.S.-born workers.
+And when international graduates stay in the U.S. long-term and work, they create jobs, start new businesses, and raise wages for U.S.-born workers.

 3| International students and graduates are critical to the STEM workforce and industries of the future

 International students and graduates help America compete on the world stage as well.
 In order to face growing threats from countries like China, the U.S. must lead in the “industries of the future” like artificial intelligence, 5G, biotechnology, and quantum computing.
-These are fast-growing fields where demand for knowledgeable workers with specialized science, technology, engineering, and math (STEM) skills remains consistently high, especially throughout the COVID-19 pandemic.
+These are fast-growing fields where demand for knowledgeable workers with specialized science, technology, engineering, and math (STEM) skills continues to grow, fueling concerns about a looming “talent crisis.”

-Fortunately, each year hundreds of thousands of international students graduate from U.S. colleges and universities with advanced STEM degrees, providing a valuable pipeline of homegrown, high-skilled talent.
+Fortunately, each year, hundreds of thousands of international students pursue advanced STEM degrees at U.S. colleges and universities, providing a valuable pipeline of homegrown, high-skilled talent.
+Keeping these graduates here is critical to winning the global race for talent.

-Approximately half of the international students in the U.S. are enrolled in STEM programs.
-And even though they make up only 5% of the total student population, international students earned nearly half of all Master’s and Doctor’s STEM degrees awarded in 2019, a total of 117,000 degrees.
+Nearly 1 million advanced STEM degrees have been earned by international students in the U.S. since 2008, accounting for 45% of all such degrees awarded by U.S. colleges and universities, according to FWD.us analysis of National Center for Education Statistics data.
+Today, more than half of international students in the U.S. are enrolled in STEM programs, and even though they make up only 5% of the total student population, they continue to earn nearly half of all Master’s and Doctor’s STEM degrees, a total of 103,000 degrees in 2023.

 The U.S. does not have a post-graduate work visa, and does not offer a specialized pathway to permanent residency for graduates of U.S. schools,